Tihi321/wp-gutenberg-boilerpolate/README.md

-A Gutenberg boilerplate to help WordPress theme and plugin developers get started developing with the upcoming new editor.
+Yet another Gutenberg boilerplate to help bootstrap plugin development.
+It follows Wordpress and Infinum coding standards for PHP, Javascript and styles.

 # VS Code Recommended Plugins